 Plastic can cause harm in many ways.
 It clogs our oceans, injures and kills birds and marine mammals, causes air pollution when burnt, poisons our food when entering the food chain through fish, and endangers our health when we enjoy food and our environment.

 Disposable plastic products are a big chunk of our household waste stream.
 It cost a lot of money to manage and process the waste from our daily take away coffee or the plastic bags that we use for our veggies at the grocery store.
-The world would be a much better place if we would spend that money on health care and education.
+The world would be a much better place if we would spend that money on other services such as health care and education.

 Alternatives to plastic are plenty.
 There are so many wonderful non-plastic materials out there: cotton, linen, glass, steel, wood, hemp fiber, and many more!
 Especially when re-used, these alternatives contribute to a healthy planet, healthy people, and healthy animals.

-You are also welcome at our Dutch website www.plasticminimalism.blogspot.nl.
+You are also welcome to visit our Dutch website www.plasticminimalism.blogspot.nl.